Track mileage automatically

 Drivers keep control over what they submit, while managers only see reported trips, helping balance oversight with privacy.
 And with flexible licensing (you only pay for active drivers), teams can scale usage as they grow.

-Overall, it’s designed to simplify mileage tracking and reporting: saving time, improving consistency, and giving teams confidence in their data.
+Overall, it’s designed to simplify kilometre tracking and reporting: saving time, improving consistency, and giving teams confidence in their data.

 What to look for — in short